ihmeuw/pseudopeople/docs/source/glossary.rst

         errors or mistakes in the data to replicate realistic challenges in personal record linkage.

+    Probabilistic record linkage (PRL)
+        Entity resolution ("record linkage") methods that internally use probabilities of some kind to represent uncertainty about which records belong to which entities.

     Record linkage
         Another term for entity resolution.